Aryan-3553/Eaters-Eye/README.md

 &nbsp;

 Deploy the webapp on vercel.
-Login to vercel using github and deploy your github repo directly from vercel.
+Login to vercel using github and deploy your github repo directly on vercel.